 - file folders, clipboards, notebooks

 Setting Up the Hospital Dramatic Play Area

-You can create a reception desk where patients can check-in, check out, pay their bill, or make an appointment.
+You can create a reception desk where patients can check in, check out, pay their bills, or make an appointment.
 Kids will have opportunities to practice writing names when they add their names to the sign-in sheet or schedule an appointment.

 Add a keyboard or an old laptop or device so that kids can check schedules on their computers.
-My dramatic play set includes printables so that you can create pretend laptops and heart monitors.
+My doctor dramatic play activities set includes printables so that you can create pretend laptops and heart monitors.

 To assemble the laptop, I slipped the printables into the cover of a three-ring binder.
 Then I folded the binder backward so that the rings faced out.
 Finally, I propped the “screen” up.
 I use a roll of duct tape, a cardboard box, or whatever I happen to have on hand.
 Tada…..instant laptop…..or heart monitor.

 Every medical office has a waiting room.
 You can create a waiting room in your doctor pretend play set up with just a few chairs.
 Add some books so that patients can read as they wait for their appointment to start.

 We usually get weighed and measured before going to an exam room.
 Set up a measurement area with a bathroom scale and a growth chart so nurses can check the growth of their patients.

 Add a cot and/or a couple of chairs to part of your play area to create an exam room or hospital room.
 Medical records or the dramatic play doctor checklist will help your little doctors and nurses examine their patients.